Teacher/Trainer for Online Learning

 Doon Campus, Welcome Centre

-This online certificate program has been designed to provide teachers and trainers with the knowledge and skills to develop and deliver online courses for adults.
-The emphasis of the program will be on adult learning principles as well as instructional strategies and assessment tools for online delivery.
-This program is delivered entirely online in order to give the learner practical experience of internet-based courses.
+This program has been designed to provide teachers and trainers with the knowledge and skills to develop and deliver online courses for adults.
+Emphasis will be placed on adult learning principles as well as instructional strategies and assessment tools for online delivery.
+This program is delivered entirely online in order to give students practical experience of internet-based courses.
 As the demand for online learning increases, the need for qualified online instructors also increases.

 Students can find their program design on the Student Portal by following the steps below: